Analysis of Algorithms, Computational Complexity, Communication Complexity,

-Computer architecture and systems, system and chip design for AI and big data, hardware security
+Computer architecture and systems, scalable system and chip design for AI and big data, efficient memory architectures, and hardware system security

 Mingyu Gao is a tenure-track assistant professor of computer science in the Institute for Interdisciplinary Information Sciences (IIIS) at Tsinghua University in Beijing, China.
 Mingyu received his PhD and Master of Science degrees in Electrical Engineering at Stanford University, and Bachelor of Science degree in Microelectronics at Tsinghua University.
 Currently he leads the Innovative Data-centric Efficient Architecture Lab (IDEAL).
 His research interests lie in the fields of computer architecture and systems, including efficient memory architectures, scalable data processing, and hardware system security, with a special emphasis on data-intensive applications like artificial intelligence and big data analytics.
 He has published in top-tier computer architecture conferences including ISCA, ASPLOS, HPCA, and PACT, and been granted several patents.
 He won the IEEE Micro Top Picks paper award in 2016, European HiPEAC paper awards for three times, and was the recipient of Forbes China 30 Under 30 in 2019.